 You Value Someone Who Has Good Taste

-You enjoy a partner who has definite taste rather than just following whatever is trendy.
-It doesn't even matter if their taste differs from your own, just that they have a strong sense of what they like.
-Whether it's music, fashion, or food, you enjoy the company of someone who doesn't mind expressing interests that make them stand out from the crowd.
+You enjoy a partner who has their own tastes rather than just following trends.
+It may not even matter to you whether their taste differs from your own, just that they have a strong sense of what they like.
+Whether regarding music, fashion, or food, you enjoy the company of someone who doesn't mind expressing interests that make them stand out from the crowd.

 You Can't Stand People Who React to Situations in a Graceless or Irrational Way